List predicates

 Summary

-It is easy to define a simple object: just put your Prolog code inside starting and ending object directives and add the necessary scope directives.
+It is easy to define a simple object: just write your Prolog code inside starting and ending object directives and add the necessary scope directives.
 The object will be self-defining and ready to use.

 Define a protocol when you may want to provide or enable several alternative definitions to a given set of predicates.
 This way we avoid needless repetition of predicate directives.